joh748/SOFTENG310-FinTrack/README.md

 Just follow the instructions on [this page](https://aiven.io/mysql) to do so.
 Once you have the database created, just fill in the .env file fields shown above with your database's info.
 The CIPHER field can be any string you want as it is used to encrypt tokens.

-Once you have the .env file, simply place it in the backend folder.
+Once you have the .env file, simply place it in the **backend** folder.
 The database should automatically start working once this is done (regardless of whose database you're using)

 If there are errors, ensure that the fields are properly filled out.
-Also note that the CA_CERT_PATH is prefilled out, so make sure to put your certificate from Aizen in `backend/src/certs/ca.crt`.
+Also note that the CA_CERT_PATH is prefilled out, so make sure to put your certificate from Aizen in the file: `backend/src/certs/ca.crt`.

+## Testing

+The backend has some unit tests for the controller classes to ensure that the functions registered to each endpoint works.
+In order to run these tests, go to the **backend directory** and enter:

+`npm start`

+The coverage of these tests can be seen by entering the following when in the backend directory:

+`npm run coverage`

+Do note that this will generate some folders in the backend directory.
+These folders have already been added to the .gitignore, and shouldn't be pushed to the main repository.

+If the tests fail, make sure that all backend dependencies have been installed.
+If, for some reason, they aren't being installed by an `npm install`, enter `npm install --save-dev mocha chai sinon nyc` .